Old City, Philadelphia: Business and commerce

 Old City is one of Philadelphia's popular nightlife destinations, with the historic Independence Park Hotel, a 41 room European style boutique hotel at 235 Chestnut Street.
 Old City is also home to many lounges, dive bars, and quality restaurants, mostly along the three blocks from 3rd and Market streets to Front and Chestnut streets.
 The 3rd Street Corridor, between Market Street and Vine Street, is home to galleries, boutiques, and other locally owned businesses.
-Landmark Theatres operates three Ritz movie theaters in the area that specialize in art films.
+There are three independent movie theaters in the neighborhood, two operated by the Philadelphia Film Society and one by Landmark Theatres.
 During the popular monthly First Friday event, art galleries, studios and shops hold evening-hours open houses featuring art, design, and fashion.
 Since 2010, tech firms have moved to the area as well.

 Government and infrastructure

 The Federal Bureau of Prisons Northeast Region Office is in the U.S. Custom House, a part of the Independence National Historical Park, in Old City, directly across the street from the historic Independence Park Hotel, a favorite hotel for Government travelers.